 When is the group of units in the integers modulo n cyclic?

-It is easy to see with the help of Bezout’s identity that the integers co-prime to n from the set \{0,1,\cdots, n-1\} form a group under multiplication modulo n.
-This group is denoted by (\mathbb{Z}/n\mathbb{Z})^* and it’s order is given by the Euler’s Totient function: \varphi(n) = |(\mathbb{Z}/p\mathbb{Z})^*| .
-Gauss showed that (\mathbb{Z}/n\mathbb{Z})^* is a cyclic group if and only if n=1,2,4,p,p^k or 2p^k, where p is an odd prime and k > 0.
-It is very easy to verify this for n=1,2 and 4, as one can simply list out all positive integers less than and co-prime to n.
-So, we will only focus on proving that (\mathbb{Z}/n\mathbb{Z})^* is cyclic for the remaining three cases.
+It is easy to see with the help of Bezout’s identity that the integers co-prime to $n$ from the set $\{0,1,\cdots, n-1\}$ form a group under multiplication modulo $n$.
+This group is denoted by $(\mathbb{Z}/n\mathbb{Z})^*$ and it’s order is given by the Euler’s Totient function: $\varphi(n) = |(\mathbb{Z}/p\mathbb{Z})^*| $.
+Gauss showed that $(\mathbb{Z}/n\mathbb{Z})^*$ is a cyclic group if and only if $n=1,2,4,p,p^k$ or $2p^k$, where $p$ is an odd prime and $k > 0$.
+It is very easy to verify this for $n=1,2$ and $4$, as one can simply list out all positive integers less than and co-prime to $n$.
+So, we will only focus on proving that $(\mathbb{Z}/n\mathbb{Z})^*$ is cyclic for the remaining three cases.

-Theorem 1: (\mathbb{Z}/p\mathbb{Z})^* is cyclic if p is a prime.
+Theorem 1: $(\mathbb{Z}/p\mathbb{Z})^*$ is cyclic if $p$ is a prime.

-Proof: Let d_1, d_2, \cdots , d_r be all the possible orders of the elements of (\mathbb{Z}/p\mathbb{Z})^*.
-Let e=\text{lcm}(d_1, d_2, \cdots, d_r) and factor e=p_1^{a_1} p_2^{a_2}\cdots p_k^{a_k} as a product of distinct prime powers.
-By the definition of \text{lcm}, for each p_i^{a_i} there is some d_j divisible by it.
-Since the d_j‘s are orders of elements of (\mathbb{Z}/p\mathbb{Z})^*, there is an element x_i whose order is p_i^{a_i} t.
-Then, the element y_i = x_i^t has order p_i^{a_i}.
-Hence, y_1 y_2\cdots y_k has order e.
-Thus, we have found an element of order e.
-Therefore, e|p-1.
-But the polynomial x^e-1 has p-1 roots (\text{mod }p).
-Since \mathbb{Z}/p\mathbb{Z} is a field, any polynomial of degree e cannot have more than e roots.
-Therefore, p-1\leq e and we deduce that e=p-1.
-Thus, we have found an element of order p-1.
+Proof: Let $d_1, d_2, \cdots , d_r$ be all the possible orders of the elements of $(\mathbb{Z}/p\mathbb{Z})^*$.
+Let $e=\text{lcm}(d_1, d_2, \cdots, d_r)$ and factor $e=p_1^{a_1} p_2^{a_2}\cdots p_k^{a_k}$ as a product of distinct prime powers.
+By the definition of $\text{lcm}$, for each $p_i^{a_i}$ there is some $d_j$ divisible by it.
+Since the $d_j$’s are orders of elements of $(\mathbb{Z}/p\mathbb{Z})^*$, there is an element $x_i$ whose order is $p_i^{a_i} t$.
+Then, the element $y_i = x_i^t$ has order $p_i^{a_i}$.
+Hence, $y_1 y_2\cdots y_k$ has order $e$.
+Thus, we have found an element of order $e$.
+Therefore, $e|p-1$.
+But the polynomial $x^e-1$ has $p-1$ roots $(\text{mod }p)$.
+Since $\mathbb{Z}/p\mathbb{Z}$ is a field, any polynomial of degree $e$ cannot have more than $e$ roots.
+Therefore, $p-1\leq e$ and we deduce that $e=p-1$.
+Thus, we have found an element of order $p-1$.

-Theorem 2: (\mathbb{Z}/p^a \mathbb{Z})^* is cyclic for any a\geq 1 if p is an odd prime.
+Theorem 2: $(\mathbb{Z}/p^a \mathbb{Z})^*$ is cyclic for any $a\geq 1$ if $p$ is an odd prime.

-Proof: For a=1, we are done by Theorem 1.
-Let g be a primitive root (\text{mod }p).
-We first find a t such that (g+pt)^{p-1}\not\equiv 1 \; (\text{mod }p^2).
-If g^{p-1}\not\equiv 1 \; (\text{mod }p^2), then we can take t=0.
-Otherwise, we can choose t=1.
-Indeed, we have (g+p)^{p-1}\equiv 1+p(p-1) g^{p-2} \not \equiv 1 \; (\text{mod }p^2).
-Let g+pt have order d\; (\text{mod }p^a).
-Then, d|p^a (p-1).
-Since g is a primitive root modulo p, (p-1) | d.
-So, d=p^{r-1} (p-1) for some r\leq a.
-We also know that (g+pt)^{p-1} = 1+p s where s \nmid p.
-Thus, \begin{aligned} (g+pt)^{p(p-1)} &= (1+ps)^{p} \\ &= \sum_{i=0}^{p} \binom{p}{i} (ps)^i \\ &\equiv 1+p^2 s \; (\text{mod }p^3) \end{aligned} By induction, it follows that (g+pt)^{p^{b-1}(p-1)} \equiv 1+p^b s \; (\text{mod }p^{b+1}) Now, g+pt has order d=p^{r-1}(p-1)\; (\text{mod } p^a) which implies (g+pt)^{p^{r-1}(p-1)} \equiv 1 \; (\text{mod }p^a).
-But then 1+p^r s \equiv 1 \; (\text{mod } p^{r+1}) if r\leq a-1, which implies p | s, a contradiction.
-Thus, r=a.
+Proof: For $a=1$, we are done by Theorem 1.
+Let $g$ be a primitive root $(\text{mod }p)$.
+We first find a $t$ such that $(g+pt)^{p-1}\not\equiv 1 \; (\text{mod }p^2)$.
+If $g^{p-1}\not\equiv 1 \; (\text{mod }p^2)$, then we can take $t=0$.
+Otherwise, we can choose $t=1$.
+Indeed, we have $(g+p)^{p-1}\equiv 1+p(p-1) g^{p-2} \not \equiv 1 \; (\text{mod }p^2)$.
+Let $g+pt$ have order $d\; (\text{mod }p^a)$.
+Then, $d|p^{a-1} (p-1)$.
+Since $g$ is a primitive root modulo $p$, $(p-1) | d$.
+So, $d=p^{r-1} (p-1)$ for some $r\leq a$.
+We also know that $(g+pt)^{p-1} = 1+p s$ where $s \nmid p$.
+Thus, $$ \begin{aligned} (g+pt)^{p(p-1)} &= (1+ps)^{p} \\ &= \sum_{i=0}^{p} \binom{p}{i} (ps)^i \\ &\equiv 1+p^2 s \; (\text{mod }p^3) \end{aligned} $$ By induction, it follows that $$ (g+pt)^{p^{b-1}(p-1)} \equiv 1+p^b s \; (\text{mod }p^{b+1}) $$ Now, $g+pt$ has order $d=p^{r-1}(p-1)\; (\text{mod } p^a)$ which implies $(g+pt)^{p^{r-1}(p-1)} \equiv 1 \; (\text{mod }p^a)$.
+But then $1+p^r s \equiv 1 \; (\text{mod } p^{r+1})$ if $r\leq a-1$, which implies $p | s$, a contradiction.
+Thus, $r=a$.

-Theorem 3: (\mathbb{Z}/2p^a \mathbb{Z})^* is cyclic for any a\geq 1 if p is an odd prime.
+Theorem 3: $(\mathbb{Z}/2p^a \mathbb{Z})^*$ is cyclic for any $a\geq 1$ if $p$ is an odd prime.

 Proof: This follows immediately from Theorem 2 and the Chinese remainder theorem.

-The fact that (\mathbb{Z}/n\mathbb{Z})^* can be cyclic only for the cases discussed above can also be verified easily using the Chinese remainder theorem.
+The fact that $(\mathbb{Z}/n\mathbb{Z})^*$ can be cyclic only for the cases discussed above can also be verified easily using the Chinese remainder theorem.

 References